obhq/obliteration/README.md

 ### Starting point

+The application consist of 2 binaries:

-The entry point of the application is inside `src/main.cpp`.
+1. Main application.
+This is what user will see when they launch Obliteration.
+Its entry point is inside `src/main.cpp`.
+2. Emulator kernel.
+This is where PS4 emulation take place.
+Its entry point is inside `src/kernel/src/main.rs`.

+### Action icons

+We use icons from https://materialdesignicons.com for action icon (e.g. on menu and toolbar).

 ## License